lonestone/rolebase.io/README.md

 **[Rolebase](https://rolebase.io)** is the online headquarter for [liberated companies](https://en.wikipedia.org/wiki/Liberated_company).

-It's an open source SaaS that help various organizations to implement Holacracy, Sociocracy and other forms of governance.
+It's an open source SaaS that helps various organizations implement Holacracy, Sociocracy and other forms of governance.

 ## Install